What is Thermal Spraying?- Types, and Application

 Compressed air will be used for spraying the coatings.
 This procedure is popular due to its cost-effectiveness, and will typically use aluminum or zinc as the base material.

-- Disguises the substrate – as thermal spray coatings are so efficient in many cases it is impossible to tell what material the substrate was made of after the coating process, unless stringent records are kept.
-For more info contact Green Leaf Business Solutions here.
+• Disguises the substrate – as thermal spray is so efficient in many cases it is impossible to tell what material the substrate was made of after the coating process, unless stringent records are kept.

-- Costly set up – some of the methods of thermal spray coatings require very expensive apparatus, which can result in a high initial set up cost.
+• Costly set up – some methods of thermal spray coatings require very expensive apparatus, which can result in a high initial set up cost.